 4. Craft a story

-When people read about benefits that sound too good to be true, they likely assume something isn't right with the product and move on to another company's site instead of purchasing yours.
+When people read about benefits that sound too good to be true, they likely assume something isn't right with the product and move on to another company's site rather than purchase yours.

-Every product has its own unique story behind it.
+Every product has its own unique story.
 Your customers want to know what makes your product unique:

 Why should they buy it over others?